NCAR/lrose-core/docs/apps/radx/dualpol/RadxPid.md

 ### Purpose

-RadxPid computes PID from dual-pol moments in polar-coordinate radar data.
+RadxPid runs the NCAR Particle Identification algorithm on dual-pol moments in polar-coordinate radar data.

 In order to compute PID, RadxPid also computes KDP and the attenuation correction in Z and ZDR.